Bilinear R-parity violating supersymmetry under the light of neutrino oscillation, higgs and flavor data: Neutrino Mass and mixing from Bilinear RPV SUSY

 where $\epsilon_H$ or $\epsilon_H^\prime$ arises due to the cancellation of the different Higgs ($h,H,A$) diagram in BB and $\epsilon$B loop respectively and depending upon the parameter space, they can suppress the mass contribution by several orders \cite{Rakshit:2004rj}.
+A recent article \cite{Dreiner:2022zsc} nicely summarises the different contributions to the light neutrino mass matrix for different model scenarios in the RPV context.
+The equations \ref{eq:tree} - \ref{eq:EB} are consistent with the ones quoted in the article with a small difference, that is the assumption of absence of sneutrino VEV ($v_i=0$) taken in \cite{Dreiner:2022zsc}.

 As already mentioned, only one of the three light neutrinos becomes massive at the tree level.
 If we consider the Normal Hierarchy (NH) scenario where the ordering of neutrino mass is $m_{\nu_3} > m_{\nu_2} > m_{\nu_1}$, then it is evident from Eq.~\ref{eq:tree} that the heaviest neutrino mass is proportional to ${\cos^2\beta} (\epsilon_1^2 + \epsilon_2^2 + \epsilon_3^2)$ i.e., tan$\beta$ acts as a suppression factor for $m_{\nu_3}$.
-The masses of the other two neutrinos, $m_{\nu_2}$ and $m_{\nu_1}$, are generated at the one loop level where the dominant contributions come from the $BB$ loop.
+The masses of the other two neutrinos, $m_{\nu_2}$ and $m_{\nu_1}$, are generated at the one-loop level where the dominant contributions come from the $BB$ loop.
 In general, $B_i$ and $\epsilon_i$ are not related to each other and the leading contributions to $m_{\nu_2}$ comes from the $BB$ loop with an enhancement effect from the $ \frac{1}{\cos^2\beta}$ part as shown in Eq~\ref{eq:BB}.
-The lightest neutrino ($m_{\nu_1}$) in NH scenario also can be massive from this same loop contribution.
+The lightest neutrino ($m_{\nu_1}$) in the NH scenario also can be massive from this same loop contribution.
 When the sneutrinos of different generations are non-degenerate, $m_{\nu_1}$ is proportional to the square of the sneutrino mass splitting between different generations.
 Hence to get the neutrino mass square differences and mixing angles in the existing ranges obtained from various neutrino oscillation experiments, we need tree level contribution as well as the loop contribution.
 This puts a restriction, among other parameters, on the choice of $\tan\beta$ which cannot be either very large or very small.
 It may be noted that for the Inverted Hierarchy (IH) scenario where $m_{\nu_2} > m_{\nu_1} > m_{\nu_3}$, the relations will change accordingly.